 Disinfection units

-The diving system should have a system for chlorination of the storage tanks, and possibility to increase the chlorine concentration by circulation.
-Two parallel UV-units with particle filter in front should be installed, as close as possible to the pressure chamber.
+The diving system should have a system for storage tank chlorination, and possibility to increase the chlorine concentration by circulation.
+Install two parallel UV units with particle filters in front as close as possible to the pressure chamber.